 In 2018-2019, Reporting ASEAN ran the Integration Series for Cambodia-Lao PDR-Myanmar-Vietnam (CLMV Integration Series).
 This capacity-building project was supported by the Lower Mekong Initiative regional programme of the US State Department (US Embassy in Bangkok) and the Heinrich Böll Foundation Southeast Asia.

 This page was first created in 2011 as part of the ‘Reporting Development in ASEAN’ project, the precursor program to Reporting ASEAN that was supported by the International Development Research Centre after its development by Son.
 She has covered regional issues for more than three decades and developed the project when she was still with IPS Asia-Pacific news agency.

 Reporting ASEAN has three components: a feature series found here on this website, a media fellowship and a media forum/conference series.
 It also works on developing knowledge resources for the use of journalists and communicators on reporting on ASEAN issues, including in local languages given the major role of such in the region’s media context.

 Reporting ASEAN has worked with nearly 50 journalists from ASEAN countries to date.
 It has held two media forums with workshops (2015, 2017) and one editorial workshop (April 2019).

 It also produced the book ‘Reporting Development in ASEAN’ in 2012, as well as a content analysis looking at how newspapers in ASEAN countries cover ASEAN-related issues.
+Its recent publications: